browserengineering/book/book/scheduling.md

   like running JavaScript, handling user input, and rendering the page.
 - The goal is to consistently generate frames to the screen at a 60Hz cadence, which means a 16ms budget to draw each animation frame.
-- The browser has two main threads.
+- The browser has two key threads involved in rendering.
 - The main thread runs JavaScript and the special rendering task.
 - The browser thread draws the display list to the screen, handles/dispatches input events, and performs scrolling.